 d.
 Resume: Under “File Uploads” in the grad portal, select Document Type “Resume” and upload your Resume (or CV).

-Additional STEP for Applicants from China:
+Additional Verification for Applicants from China:

 China Academic Degree and Graduate Education Development Center